The-Programming-Squirrel/blog/_posts/2025-01-21-squirrelly-dreams-digital-streams-blog-debuts.md

 Plus, we do it in *style*.
 A unique blend of playful yet professional and our brand's dedication to building a community of learners and professionals, The-Programming-Squirrel has that winning mix.
 You are inundated by heavy, overly technical blogs, isn't it time you opted for a youthful and fresh take on the subject?

-{% figure caption: "Avatar of Nyki, working diligently to end cybersecurity gatekeeping (Source: The-Programming-Squirrel Team & Canva Dream Lab)." label:analyst class: "fig-container" %}
+{% figure caption: "*Avatar of Nyki, working diligently to end cybersecurity gatekeeping (Source: The-Programming-Squirrel Team & Canva Dream Lab).*" label:analyst class: "fig-container" %}
 ![Female Programmer With Blonde Hair Working Intently on a Laptop in a Modern Office Environment](/assets/avatars/female-programmer-blonde.png)
 {% endfigure %}